idptools/goose/docs/using_goose.rst

 ``kappa_var()`` - Variant where you can alter the charge asymmetry by changing the kappa value.
 Requires the presence of positively charged and negatively charged residues in the original sequence.
 Higher kappa values increase charge asymmetry, lower kappa values reduce charge asymmetry.
 Values can be between 0 and 1.

 ``all_props_class_var()`` - Function to make a sequence variant that adjusts the FCR, NCPR, hydropathy, and kappa values while minimizing changes to the position and number of amino acids by class.
 If you don't specify one of the values, GOOSE will keep it the same as it was in the input sequence.

+``re_var()`` - Function to make a sequence variant that adjusts the Re while keeping amino acid composition constant.

+``rg_var()`` - Function to make a sequence variant that adjusts the Rg while keeping amino acid composition constant.

 **A note about FCR_class(), NCPR_class(), and all_props_class_var() variants** -
 For the ``fcr_class_var()``, ``ncpr_class_var()``, and ``all_props_class_var()`` variants, the changes to amino acid by class is **MINIMIZED** but not necessarily kept exactly the same.
 This is because if you (for example) change FCR in your sequence, it is IMPOSSIBLE to keep the order and number of all amino acids by class the same in the returned variant.
 Similarly, with the NCPR variant, if you change the NCPR to the extent that the FCR has to change as well, then it will change the order / number of amino acids by class.